 Mentoring Approaches: Peer Mentoring, Online Mentoring

-Julia has recently undertaken a DPhil in Egyptology at the University of Oxford as a Clarendon Scholar (2015–19).
+ulia is currently a postdoctoral research fellow at the Nederlands Instituut voor het Nabije Oosten (NINO), University of Leiden, for 2020–2022.
+Julia completed a DPhil in Egyptology in 2020 at the University of Oxford as a Clarendon Scholar.
 Before this, she completed a BA (Hons) and MA in Ancient History at the University of Auckland.
-Her research examines veneration and commemorative practices in ancient Egypt, particularly in the late Old Kingdom.
+Her postdoctoral research examines hieroglyphic graffiti, veneration, and commemorative practices in ancient Egypt, particularly in the late Old Kingdom.

-She is a tutor and occasional lecturer for undergraduate courses in ancient Egyptian art and history at the University of Oxford and co-supervises undergraduate dissertations on material culture topics.
+Julia was an occasional lecturer for undergraduate courses in ancient Egyptian art and history at the University of Oxford and co-supervised undergraduate dissertations on material culture topics.
 She has served as president of Current Research in Egyptology (2016–17), and is a former co-chair of AWAWS Auckland Chapter (2014–15).

-Julia also has extensive professional experience in museums (Auckland Museum), archives (Egypt Exploration Society; Courtauld) and libraries (Bodleian Libraries; The Queen’s College), with a developing specialisation in photography and digitisation.
+Julia also has extensive professional experience in museums (Auckland Museum), archives (Egypt Exploration Society; Courtauld) and libraries (Bodleian Libraries; The Queen’s College), with a developing specialisation in photography in her academic and professional work.

-Julia can offer online, distance peer-mentoring to graduate students in Egyptology, or students of any discipline considering alternative pathways in the GLAM sector in the UK or in Australasia.
+Julia can offer online, distance peer-mentoring to graduate students in Egyptology, or students of any discipline considering alternative pathways in the GLAM sector.

 Julia is willing to mentor across all disciplines in a way that suits the mentee.
 She has the capacity to mentor a maximum of 1 mentee at any stage.